FAU-LAP/NOMAD-CAMELS/docs/source/index.rst

 CAMELS - Configurable Application for Measurements, Experiments and Laboratory Systems
 ======================================================================================

 NOMAD-CAMELS (from now on only CAMELS) is an open-source measurement software, targeted towards the requirements of experimental physics.
-Ease of use, rich metadata and FAIR-compliant data is at the heart of CAMELS
+Ease of use, rich metadata and FAIR-compliant data are at the heart of CAMELS design.

 CAMELS provides a graphical user interface (GUI) that can be used to setup instrument control and measurement protocols.
 The GUI then generates Python code that interfaces with `Bluesky <https://blueskyproject.io/>`_ to communicate with the instruments and orchestrate the measurement.
 CAMELS can also be used to communicate with large-scale, distributed systems implemented with `EPICS <https://epics-controls.org/>`_.